offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

 While replacing `last`'s symbol instance counts with `last_tallies` actually increases memory usage, it allows for a concept known as checkpointing: Instead of retaining a value at every index of `last_tallies`, leave some empty.
-The values that aren't empty are called checkpoints.
+The entries that have a value are called checkpoints.

 <table>
 <tr><th>records</th><th>first_occurrence_map</th></tr>